Dewb/monome-rack/docs/content/modules/whitewhale.md

 - Hold *ALT* on the grid and enter the **CV B** region on grid -- this will show put **CV B** into a [Scale Map](https://monome.org/docs/whitewhale/#cv-map), which quantizes **CV B**'s output to a musical note range.
 - As the pattern plays, enter new notes for each step in the *Scale Map*.

+# Alternate firmware

+Choose **Firmware Tools > Switch Firmware** to see alternate firmware options for White Whale.

+White Whale offers the standard firmware plus the Kria alternate firmware, an early form of the Kria sequencer mode in Ansible.
+[Read about the original version of Kria here](https://llllllll.co/t/kria-0-3-initial-release/2409).

 # Further reading

 * White Whale [hardware documentation](http://monome.org/docs/whitewhale/)